 Toothy is a game that can be played independently, with a partner, or in a small group.
 Toothy is the actual character that is used to play the game.
-Toothy has a big, open mouth in which the students draw teeth every time he/she answers a question correctly.
+The Toothy character has a big, open mouth in which the students draw teeth every time he/she answers a question correctly.
 There are four Toothy characters who are a mix of genders and ethnicities.

 How to Play

 Each partner gets a Toothy mat and dry erase marker.
 Students will take turns choosing a card.
 Each student who is playing the game will solve the problem on their Toothy mat or dry erase board.
-When all who are playing have answered the question, they compare their answers and then turn the card over to check to see if their answer is correct.
+When all who are playing have answered the question, they compare their answers and last, turn the card over to check to see if their answer is correct.
 Those who have a correct answer get to draw a tooth in Toothy’s mouth on their mat.

 If the student’s answer is incorrect, they do not draw a tooth and those who got the answer correct must explain how they got to the correct answer.
-Then the next student draws the next card and the process is repeated.
+Then, the next student draws the next card and the process is repeated.
 The game is over once all 27 cards have been answered.
 The student with the most teeth in Toothy’s mouth is the winner of the game.

 - Toothy Mat (one per student)